FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpc_subnet_v1.md

 subcategory: "Virtual Private Cloud (VPC)"
 ---

-# Data Source: flexibleengine_vpc_subnet_v1
+# flexibleengine_vpc_subnet_v1

-`flexibleengine_vpc_subnet_v1` provides details about a specific VPC subnet.
+Provides details about a specific VPC subnet.

-This resource can prove useful when a module accepts a subnet id as an input variable and needs to, for example, determine the id of the VPC that the subnet belongs to.
+This data source can prove useful when a module accepts a subnet id as an input variable and needs to, for example, determine the id of the VPC that the subnet belongs to.